Skip to main content

 Indianapolis International Airport Logistics Zone

-The FedEx hub area, the AmeriPlex Indianapolis park, and the surrounding distribution facilities along Plainfield Road and Six Points Road — large-format low-slope warehouse roofing, with TPO and EPDM membrane systems dominant across the corridor.
+The AmeriPlex Indianapolis park, Plainfield Road and Six Points Road distribution facilities, and the wider airport logistics corridor.
+Large-format low-slope warehouse roofing is common, with TPO and EPDM single-ply membrane systems common across the corridor.

 Corridor 02